 Scribd's publishing platform is great for making your work available to a large online audience, but Scribd is not an editor.
 If your work isn't quite ready to be published, or you need to make some changes to it, you'll need to make changes offline outside of Scribd.com.
 Whatever the reason, if you need to change a PDF before you publish on Scribd, the following tools may be useful.

-Just a note: these products aren't listed in any particular order and Scribd doesn't endorse them in any way.
+Just a note: these products aren't listed in any particular order and Scribd doesn't endorse them or have any affiliation with them in any way.
 You'll need to contact their authors if you have any questions or problems.

 - MergePDF.net will merge up to 10 files, each up to 5mb, for free.
 Perfect if you have multiple files you need to combine into one.